 CDA Educational Endorsement Certificate

 • To maintain a commitment to professionalism

-Completing the CDA Educational Endorsement is the final step toward a career as a preschool group teacher in a childcare center, as well as careers as a paraprofessional, substitute teacher, and many other child-related careers.
+Completing the CDA Education Certificate of Achievement is the final step toward a career as a preschool group teacher in a childcare center, as well as careers as a paraprofessional, substitute teacher, and many other child-related careers.

+CDA Educational Endorsement Certificate